-Best way to install: Clone from github.com/KineticPreProcessor/KPP.
+Best way to install: Clone from github.com/KineticPreProcessor/KPP and build the KPP executable from source.

 3.3.7 flex and bison

 Flex is the Fast Lexical Analyzer, and bison is a general purpose parser-generator.
 KPP uses both flex and bison to parse chemical mechanism definition files.
 Depending on your setup, these packages might have already been installed for you.